It all began with a stallion locked in a filthy stable

 We also run a network of charity shops across the Alicante province, located in La Zenia, La Siesta, Ciudad Quesada and Gran Alacant.
 Donations of furniture, clothes and bric-a-brac to stock the shops are gratefully welcomed.

 Every single cent donated or spent in our charity shops goes towards the hefty feeding and care costs of all our animals.

 Stay in touch for the latest on life at the horse rescue centre

-If you’d like regular updates on the happy daily lives of our horses, our newest rescues and our animal welfare lobbying, please join our mailing list.
+If you’d like regular updates on our horses, our newest rescues and our animal welfare lobbying, please join our mailing list.

 Thank you for your support.

 "Maybe you can't change the world by saving one horse, but you can change the whole world for the horse that you save." – Sue Weeding, Easy Horse Care co-founder.